 newborn screening programme

-Tyrosinaemia type 1, or TYR1, is a very rare genetic condition.
+Hereditary tyrosinaemia type 1, or HT1, is a very rare genetic condition.
 It prevents the body from breaking down a substance called tyrosine found in food.
 This leads to the build-up of toxic levels of substances in the blood.
-If left untreated, TYR1 can damage the liver, kidneys and the nervous system.
+If left untreated, this can cause damage to the liver, kidneys and the nervous system.

 UK NSC screening recommendation Based on the last UK NSC review of this condition that occurred in June 2022.